 Why should you get the Capital One Savor?

-Through May 2020, Savor cardholders can earn 8 percent cash back on all Vivid Seats purchases.
-Vivid Seats is where you can buy and sell tickets to sports, concerts and theater events.
+Through Jan.
+31, 2022, cardholders can earn 8 percent cash back on all Vivid Seats purchases.
+This platform lets you buy and sell tickets to sports, concerts and theater events, so you have the potential to earn a lot more in rewards if you spend frequently in this category.

 Recommended credit score